chan2git/elastic-detection-lab/lab-recap.md

 ![zeek_network](./images/zeek_network.png)

-#### Zeek Install and Configuration
+### Zeek Install and Configuration

 Documentation for installing and configuring Zeek can be found at https://docs.zeek.org/en/master/install.html.

-Ensure that you install `curl` by running the command `sudo apt-install curl` before running any install commands from the Zeek documentation.
+Ensure that you install `curl` on your Ubuntu VM by running the command `sudo apt-install curl` before running any install commands from the Zeek documentation or you may encounter an install error.

-While Zeek is a critical component of the overall project, the specific details on configuration is outside the scope of this repo which is primarily focused on the generally setting up the local network environment, Elastic Cloud, and detection engineering.
-Please refer to Zeek documentation on how to fully setup and configure Zeek.
+While Zeek is a critical component of the overall project, the specific details on configuration is outside the scope of this repo which is to highlight the general setup of the local network environment and lab, while primarily focusing more on Elastic Cloud and detection engineering.

+Once Zeek has been fully setup and configured, it will need to be deployed in order to actively listen and collect traffic data.

+Please refer to Zeek documentation on how to fully setup, configure, and deploy Zeek.

-#### IP Address
+### IP Address

 We'll need to know what the IP address is for our Ubuntu/Zeek host.
 To find it, open a terminal and run the `ip addr` command.
 The IP address for the Ubuntu/Zeek host can be found next to "inet" under "3: enp0s8".
 For my particular VM, it is `192.168.56.103`.